 Kathy also music-directed, conducted, and contributed vocal and dance arrangements for the Tony-nominated Broadway musical, Romance/Romance.
 In the studio, she conducted sessions for Vanessa Williams’ Academy Award-winning single, Colors of the Wind, and Jewel’s recent Christmas album, Let It Snow, and played on the soundtracks of The Lion King, Hunchback of Notre Dame, Pocohontas, and Hercules.

-As a composer, Kathy wrote the music for the Off-Off-Broadway show, Long Road Home and she is currently composing the music for Black Beauty – A New Dance Musical, now in development and Broadway bound.
+As a theater composer, Kathy wrote the music for the Off-Off-Broadway show, Long Road Home and she is currently composing the music for the contemporary new musical Black Beauty , now in development and Broadway bound.

 As Kathy put it, “When I was 14, I heard Carole King’s 'Tapestry' for the first time while laying on the floor of the basement in the house where I grew up.
 That was followed by Joni Mitchell… and later Billy Joel, Rickie Lee Jones, Bruce Hornsby, Paul Simon, and Bonnie Raitt.
 As I listened to album after album, I became more and more passionate about the 3-minute masterpieces called ‘songs,’ and the art of telling a personal story in a universal way… an art that could move one person, or millions.”